NAFEE5Ahmed/Restaurant-Page/README.md

 # Restaurant-Page
-This web page is build using webpack which is a simple page, where user can find there favourite dish.
+This web page is build using webpack which is a simple page, where user can find there favourite burgers.